 Make sure all “high-touch” areas like doorknobs, railings, switches, and faucets are regularly being cleaned throughout the day.
 Since pin pads can be a hot spot of contamination make sure you’re wiping it down in between each customer use.
 If needed conduct training and reinforce procedures at meetings.

 Not only is it important to make sure all of your employees are up to date on safe Texas Alcohol Seller and Server training.
-It’s an important time to make sure all employees are about to successfully identify if an employee or patron is showing signs of COVID-19 (World Health Organization COVID-19 Symptoms list).
+It’s an important time to make sure all employees are able to successfully identify if an employee or patron is showing signs of COVID-19 (World Health Organization COVID-19 Symptoms list).

 In addition, you should create house policies that dictate when and for how long an employee should be unable to return to work.
-The CDC currently recommends self-quarantining for 14 days someone who might be sick and self-isolation if you are.
+The CDC currently recommends self-quarantining for 14 days for someone who might be sick and self-isolation if you are.

-This waiver should speak to how you’d like your customers to conduct themselves, how the staff has been trained and enhanced cleaning procedures.
+This waiver should speak to how you’d like your customers to conduct themselves, how the staff has been trained, and enhanced cleaning procedures.